the-company-tcus/docs/blog/2022-11-08-integrate-with-windicss.md

 }
 ```

-Because the file `windi-base.css` overrides the default styles of Docusaurus, so
+Because the file `windi-base.css` **overrides the default styles of
-I recommend not importing it:
+Docusaurus**, so I recommend not importing it:

 ```diff title="src/theme/Root.jsx"
 import React from 'react';